Jasmine

 • Prune after flowering to control growth and shape

-• Fertilize regularly during the growing season
+• Fertilize regularly during growing season

 • Keep soil consistently moist, reduce watering in winter